slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the most important part of every plan is to plan on the plan not going according to plan
 - what you think is your problem is not your problem, your strategy is - dan munro
 - actions aligned with goals!!!
+> *"The question isn't who is going to let me; it's who is going to stop me."
+-- Ayn Rand
 -->

 > *"All battles are won or lost before they are ever fought."